 A different model has been created by a group of Utah municipalities, which collaborate to build and operate a wholesale “fiber to the premises” network called Utopia, connecting residential and business customers to a number of competing private-sector ISPs who offer 100 mbps to “gigabit” speeds at monthly prices in the $33-$55 range.
 (Comcast, CenturyLink and Frontier, the major ISPs in the area, were invited to participate but declined.)

 Cleveland could follow either of these models, or learn from both, or design its own.
-But the broad goal — to create a public “big broadband” network for residents and businesses that promotes competition, provides 21st century Internet access at affordable prices, and pays for itself — should be high on the agenda of the next Mayor and City Council.
+But the broad goal — to create a public “big broadband” network for residents and businesses that promotes competition, provides 21st century Internet access at affordable prices, and pays for itself — should be a priority for the Mayor and City Council.